10 Ways to Help Our Little Learners With Early Literacy Skills

 Reading Time: 7 minutes

 Our young children see text around them every day.
 Words and letters are all around them.
 They are naturally curious and want to learn.
 So, how can we help them to understand the amazing world of print around them?
-As a teacher with almost 30 years of experience behind me, I have helped lots of struggling readers over the years who have missed out on some of the important steps in pre-reading.
+As a teacher with almost 30 years of experience behind me, I have helped lots of struggling readers over the years who have missed out on some of the important steps in early literacy skills.
 Without these, children find it hard to put the pieces together when they begin their formal education at school.
 Here are ten ways we can help our pre-schoolers on the path to becoming readers.

 1. Set an example by reading and read to your child